Schirrms/iTop-Connected-Enclosures/README.md

 ![Enclosure Network Interfaces](images/Enclosures-NIC.png)

+# Changes

+As of version 1.2, no presentation of the network connections anymore, but instead only Generic connections (as this work is mainly for my company :) ) However, you can donwload the former version in the schirrms-connected-enclosures-1.1.3.zip file

 # Installation

 As for all my extensions, just download the zip file, and copy the 'schirrms-...' directory in your extensions directory, then rerun the setup as usual.